sph-mn/sdupes/readme.md

-# sdupes - superfast file duplicate detection
+# sdupes - fast file duplicate detection

 at this point, many existing file duplication detectors are slow or overengineered. sdupes implements a kind of minimal duplicate file finder that does just one thing.

 * input: a list of newline separated file paths read from standard input. this way the paths can be pre-filtered, for example with "find"
-* processing: group paths by identical size, then identical center portion, then identical checksum (to be implemented: possibly murmur3)
+* processing: group paths by identical size, then identical center portion, then identical murmur3 checksum
 * output: double-newline separated newline separated lists of duplicates

 # dependencies